Tropes shared by all Doomdreamers

 - Insane Equals Violent: Wanted posters with his description say that he's a "sociopath and extremely dangerous", and they aren't kidding.
 After an ogrillion tries to apprehend him on his own, Duncan lambasts the poor guy while he's receiving medical attention.

 - Magic Knight: He is capable of magic, and very powerful magic at that.

 - Meaningful Name: Inverted.
 He does not appear to be an emperor at all.

 - Obviously Evil: If his scary, black armor isn't enough of a clue, the four children that are bound to his belt by Slave Collars and clearly under some form of mind control clinches it.
-(Exactly what purpose the children serve isn't clear, but can't be pleasant.)

 - Stupid Evil: Not exactly Stupid Evil, but more like "Obvious lapse in judgement" evil.
 The Dread Emperor runs across Ben while trying to escape the dead magic zone he created, and despite knowing the authorites are around looking for him, he duels Ben.
 The only reason why the duel continues when the Shadowchasers do find him is Ben's chance to get information about his past.